 Soles Court Farm is located near the hamlet of Frogham on the southern edge of the parish of Nonington.
 It is one of the oldest settlement sites in Nonington and was recorded as a separate manor in the Domesday Book of 1086.
-The old Soles farmhouse, pictured above, probably dated from the late 17th century, but was abandoned in the late 1950′s and fell into a state of disrepair and was demolished in the 1980′s, now just a few outbuildings remain.
+The old Soles farmhouse, pictured below, probably dated from the late 17th century, but was abandoned in the late 1950′s and fell into a state of disrepair and was demolished in the 1980′s, now just a few outbuildings remain.
 Upper and Lower Soles Woods, respectively to the west and east of the house site, have extensive banks and ditches which possibly date from pre-Norman times and were probably dug to help protect the woodland from foraging animals.

 Soles, originally Solys, derives from the O.E. sol: meaning mud or mire, which in Kentish dialect could mean a pond or pool of muddy water or a muddy, boggy area.
 Sole is a very common Kentish place name, just across the field from Soles is Broadsole at Frogham.